-7 Easy Exercises to Take Care of Your Eyes and Avoid Headaches
+7 Easy Eye Exercises For Visual Fatigue and to Avoid Headaches

 It's vital to blink frequently.
 That way, our eyes will stay hydrated and avoid extreme fatigue while keeping focused, especially when working in front of a computer screen.